-The Australian Government will only accept a late application where an applicant has contacted the department to request late submission, and we have agreed in writing to this.
+The Australian Government will only accept a late application where an applicant has contacted the department to request late submission prior to the Batch closing date, and we have agreed to this in writing.
 Agreement can be made on the basis that the organisation is experiencing internet connectivity issues, extreme weather events, or other temporary extenuating administrative or governance issues.